Next Steps South West Participants

 What personal data will be processed?

->

-> When you take part in Next Steps South West (NSSW) project activities, such as our baseline survey, or a workshop relating to higher education or post-16 study, we require your personal details.
-We use these to provide evidence of your attendance to our funding body, and to monitor the impact of NSSW.
+When you take part in Next Steps South West activities, such as a workshop relating to higher education or post-16 study, we require some of your personal details.
+We use these to provide evidence of your attendance to our funding body, and to monitor the impact of Next Steps South West.

->

-> Personal details we will ask for include, but are not exclusive to:
+Personal details we ask for may include, but are not exclusive to:

->

-> - your first name and last name
+- your first name and last name

 - your year group

 As part of our long-term monitoring framework, we will also enter your details into our secure Higher Education Access Tracker (HEAT) database.
 We use this database in order to keep a record of your participation in the project, including:

 - details of your engagement with individual Next Steps South West activities